timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 network, even though the network prefix part changes.
-Thus, it is possible for a third-party device to track the activities of the node they communicate with, as that node moves around the network.
+Thus, it is possible for a third-party device to track the activities of the node they communicate, as that node moves around the network.
 Privacy Extensions for Stateless Address
 Autoconfiguration {{RFC8981}} address this concern by allowing nodes to configure an additional temporary address